 The perfect place to soak up the sun

 Sitting on the quayside with a drink on a sunny evening is a quintessentially Bristol experience.
-Arnolfini’s café bar serves a menu of Italian inspired, locally sourced food and fairtrade tea and coffee.
+Arnolfini’s Café Bar serves a menu of mediterranean inspired, locally sourced food and fairtrade tea and coffee

 Arnolfini was established in 1961, moving to its current harbourside location in 1975 - a Grade II listed former tea warehouse dating from the 1830s.
-Read more about Arnolfini's history.
+Read more about Arnolfini's history here.

 Board of Trustees

-Arnolfini is managed by a Council of Management, which is made up of Trustees from a broad range of backgrounds.
-Arnolfini's trustees
+Arnolfini is managed by a Trustee Board, which is made up from a broad range of backgrounds.
+For information about Trustee Board, read more here.

 Arnolfini is a partner of Tate, and exchanges programmes, ideas and skills with the Plus Tate network of visual arts organisations across the UK.
-More info at http://www.tate.org.uk/about/our-work/national-partnerships/plus-tate
+More info at Tate website.